Wounded Veterans Relief Fund helps vets 'out of a job' who exhaust all resources

 "I lost my job earlier this year and then came COVID-19," he said.

-Seven days a week a team of five within Wounded Veterans Relief Fund handles referrals coming in from the Department of Veterans Affairs Medical Centers across the state.
-Putting other veterans like Thomas Reynold’s back on track who now works in human resources director in California in August 2020.
+Seven days a week, a team of five within the Wounded Veterans Relief Fund handles referrals coming in from the Department of Veterans Affairs Medical Centers across the state.
+Putting other veterans like Thomas Reynold's back on track, who now works as a human resources director in California in August 2020.

 "I don't know where I would be with the Wounded Veterans Relief Fund," Thomas said.
 "The help they’ve given me not only monetarily but peace of mind.
 It’s mental.
 I'm a Purple Heart recipient who was just doing my job who got wounded — but life still goes on.
 I was out of a job and exhausted all my resources last November before I found my current career."